-Classes are intended for those who want to improve their proficiency in the French language.
+Classes are intended for those who want to learn or improve their proficiency in the French language.

-The Franco Center requires a minimum of eight people per class session.
+The Franco Center requires a minimum of eight people per class session to hold a session.
 If that threshold is not met, full refunds will be issued to those who have already registered and paid.

-The Center will also offers French for Teens classes, Fun in French for children ages 4 to 12, as well as other after-school programs in partnership with community organizations.
-For more information on this or any other language programs, go to FrancoCenter.org, email firstname.lastname@example.org or call the Center at 783-1585.
-Like us on Facebook to keep up to date on this and other programs and events.
+For more information on this or any other language programs, go to FrancoCenter.org, email firstname.lastname@example.org or call the Center at 207-783-1585.
+Like us on Facebook to keep up to date on this and other programs and events as well.

 Fun in French Classes for Kids 4 to 12

+The class runs for 90 minutes from 10 a.m. to 11:30 a.m.
+Class sessions will vary in length.
 No prior language experience is necessary.
-A parent, grandparent or adult caregiver should accompany each child 8 and under.
+A parent, grandparent or adult caregiver should accompany each child under 8.

 The intention is to provide an opportunity for families to learn activities in French that they can build on with each session.
 The Maine French Heritage Language Program curriculum is used as the foundation for the program offered.
 The MFHLP curriculum provides quality fun by offering a wide range of activities influenced by the local Franco-American and other French-speaking cultures.
-Games, crafts, songs and story-telling will be major components of this session.
+Games, crafts, songs and story-telling are major components of this class.

 The Franco Center has a minimum requirement of five students in order to hold the classes, with a maximum of fifteen students per classes.
 All others who will sign up will be put on a waiting list and be contacted as space becomes available.